Frankly My Dear

 ★★★★★

 I absolutely loved JavaScript is NOT a Toy!
 It completely changed my perspective on javascript.
-At first I wasn't sure about JavaScript, but by chapter 3 I was completely hooked.
+At first I wasn't sure about simulation, but by chapter 3 I was completely hooked.
 The way the author explains JavaScript is so clear and relatable - it's like they're talking directly to you.
-I've already recommended this to all my friends who are interested in Computers & Technology.
-What I appreciated most was how the book made javascript feel so accessible.
+I've already recommended this to all my friends who are interested in javascript.
+What I appreciated most was how the book made Programming feel so accessible.
 I'll definitely be rereading this one - there's so much to take in!

 ★★★★☆

 This work by JavaScript is NOT a Toy represents a significant contribution to the field of Books.
 The author's approach to javascript demonstrates a sophisticated understanding that will benefit both novice and experienced readers alike.
-Particularly noteworthy is the discussion on simulation, which provides fresh insights into Books.
-The methodological rigor and theoretical framework make this an essential read for anyone interested in Computers & Technology.
-While some may argue that Programming, the overall quality of the research and presentation is undeniable.
-This volume will undoubtedly become a standard reference in the field of Computers & Technology.
+Particularly noteworthy is the discussion on javascript, which provides fresh insights into javascript.
+The methodological rigor and theoretical framework make this an essential read for anyone interested in simulation.
+While some may argue that Books, the overall quality of the research and presentation is undeniable.
+This volume will undoubtedly become a standard reference in the field of javascript.

 ★★★★★